-For hundreds of years, Native Americas have used slippery elm bark for its beneficial and soothing properties.
+For hundreds of years, Native Americans have used slippery elm bark for its beneficial and soothing properties.

-Slippery elm is a large, deciduous tree native to Eastern North America.
-It’s also sometimes called red elm or gray elm.
+The slippery elm is a large, deciduous tree native to Eastern North America.
+It’s also sometimes called red elm or grey elm.
 The part of the tree that contains therapeutic properties is the inner bark.

 When you mix the bark with water, it creates a sticky material known as mucilage.
-And when it comes to slippery elm for dogs, this mucilage exerts a soothing effect on your dog’s mucous membranes, providing a wealth of benefits in a variety of situations.
+And when it comes to slippery elm for dogs, this mucilage provides a wealth of benefits in a variety of situations.

 Slippery Elm for Dogs

-There are several reasons we’re big fans of slippery elm for dogs, but our favorite is, by far, soothing digestive upset.
+There are several reasons we’re big fans of slippery elm for dogs, but our favourite, by far, is soothing digestive upset.
 And the most well known use of slippery elm for dogs is to help with digestive issues.

 Herbalists have long celebrated the virtues of slippery elm as a digestive helper.
 This is largely thanks to its ability to act as a demulcent.
 Demulcent plants contain a polysaccharide molecular complex called mucilage (we mentioned it above).
 When this mucilage comes in contact with water, it turns into a slimy, gel-like substance.
 And this gel is magical…